JetBrains/teamcity-documentation/topics/docker.md

 ## Building Multi-Arch Images

-The **other...** command allows you to execute any custom `docker ...` commands.
+The **other...** command option allows you to execute any custom `docker ...` command.
 For example, you can invoke [buildx](https://github.com/docker/buildx) commands to build multi-arch images.

 1. Add a new **Docker** runner to your build configuration.
 2. Switch its **Docker command** option to "other...".